exponea/exponea-android-sdk/Documentation/huawei.md

 >
 > SDK versions 4.6.0 and higher use event-based token tracking to support multiple mobile applications per project.
 Learn more about [Token tracking via notification_state event](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#token-tracking-via-notification_state-event).

 A push token is typically generated at the first application start, but it has its own lifecycle.
-Your `HmsMessageService` implementation is triggered only if a token is created or its value has changed.
-Please validate your expectations against the defined [token update triggers](https://developer.huawei.com/consumer/en/doc/HMSCore-Guides/android-client-dev-0000001050042041#section487774626)
+Your `HmsMessageService` implementation triggers only when a token is created or its value changes.
+Validate your expectations against the defined [token update triggers](https://developer.huawei.com/consumer/en/doc/HMSCore-Guides/android-client-dev-0000001050042041#section487774626).

 > ❗️
 >
 > As of Android 13 (API level 33), a runtime notification permission must be registered in your `AndroidManifest.xml` and must also be granted by the user for your application to be able to show push notifications.
 The SDK takes care of registering the permission.
 However, your app must ask for notification permission from the user by invoking `Exponea.requestPushAuthorization(context)`.
 Refer to [Request notification permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#request-notification-permission) for details.
->
-> If your marketing flow strictly requires normal push notifications usage, configure the SDK to track only authorized push tokens by setting [Configuration for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration) requirePushAuthorization to `true`.
-Refer to [Require notification permission](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications#require-notification-permission) for details.

 > ❗️
 >
 > If you are integrating the SDK into an existing project, you may face an issue that your `HmsMessageService` is not called automatically.
 >
-> To retrieve a fresh push token, consider requesting a token manually as soon as possible after after application start:
+> To retrieve a fresh push token, request a token manually as soon as possible after application start:
 >
 > Refer to [Obtaining and Deleting a Push Token](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-client-dev-0000001050042041) in the HMS documentation for instructions on how to retrieve the current push token.

 > ❗️
 >
-> The methods `Exponea.handleNewToken` and `Exponea.handleRemoteMessage` can be used before SDK initialization if a previous initialization was done.
-In such a case, each method will track events with the configuration of the last initialization.
-Consider initializing the SDK in `Application::onCreate` to make sure a fresh configuration is applied in case of an application update.
+> The methods `Exponea.handleNewHmsToken` and `Exponea.handleRemoteMessage` can be used before SDK initialization if a previous initialization was done.
+Each method tracks events with the configuration of the last initialization.
+Initialize the SDK in `Application::onCreate` to apply a fresh configuration on application update.

 > ❗️
 >